DiwakarTheDev/DevBlog/README.md

 - Import the provided SQL file (`database.sql`) into your MySQL database.

 ### 3. Configure Database Connection
-- Update your database credentials in `config.php`:
+- Update your database credentials in `config/database.php`:
 ```
 define('DB_HOST', 'your_host');
 define('DB_USER', 'your_username');